 Assemble the tacos by placing one chicken strip in each tortilla.
 Top with diced bell peppers, tomato, and onion.
 Sprinkle with finely chopped parsley.
 Serve immediately with lime wedges.

 A Homemade Spice Mix with So Many Uses

 If you are going through the effort of making a homemade spice mix, you want to make sure you will actually use it for other things besides one particular recipe.

 Well, I am here to tell you that you can use the Cajun spice mix from this recipe in a whole host of other dishes.
 No, I’m not just talking about Cajun recipes for chicken or fish.

 Consider adding a teaspoon or so of the mixture to guacamole for extra spice.
 Add a couple of teaspoons to your hamburger mix next time you want to fire up the grill.
 You can even use it to rim glasses for Bloody Marys for brunch.

 What would you use this Cajun spice mixture for (you know, after you make these fabulous tacos, of course)?
+No need for tacos, we love it just as a blackened chicken dish!
 Tell us in the comments below, and be sure to rate the recipe once you try it.

 About Meghan Yager

 Meghan Yager is a food addict turned food and travel writer with a love for creating uncomplicated, gourmet recipes and devouring anything the world serves up.
 As the author of the food and travel blog Cake 'n Knife, Meghan focuses on unique foodie experiences from around the world to right at home in your own kitchen.